LEGO-Robotics/LEGO-Robotics/EV3/Home-Edition/Core-Robots/Spik3r/Desktop-LabVIEW/README.md

 # SPIK3R

 SPIK3R is a complex robot that crawls and turns in search for targets.
 It can attack with its Crushing Claws, or shoot with its Lightning Tail.
+- __Lightning Tail__: Powered by a Large Motor, its Lightning Tail can shoot at targets far away.
+- __Search for Targets__: With the Infrared Sensor it can detect objects and the Infrared Beacon.
+- __Agile Turning__: SPIK3R can turn around quickly to search for enemies to attack.

 ## <?xml version="1.0" encoding="utf-8"?><ActivityCopyPaste fontsize="14" fontfamily="Verdana" xmlns="http://www.ni.com/ActivityRichTextDocument.xsd"><p><font size="6"></font><b>SPIK3R 01: Lightning Tail</b></p></ActivityCopyPaste>